 Several companies have publicly disclosed receiving subpoenas from the Justice Department related to generic drug pricing issues.
 Among them are Mylan, a U.S. company traded on the Tel Aviv Stock Exchange; Allergan, which later sold its generic business to Teva; and Taro Pharmaceuticals, an small Israeli company.
 Teva shares ended down 1% at 141 shekels ($36.39) in Tel Aviv on Sunday.

 The drugs involved in Thursday’s lawsuit include the delayed-release version of a common antibiotic, doxycycline hyclate; and glyburide, an older drug used to treat diabetes.
 Doxycycline, for example, rose from $20 for 500 tablets to $1,849 between October 2013 and May 2014, according to Senator Amy Klobuchar, a Minnesota Democrat who had been pressing for action on high drug prices.

-The lawsuit, filed in the U.S. District Court for the District of Connecticut, names Heritage Pharmaceuticals Inc as a "ring leader" of the price manipulation, and also lists Mayne Pharma (MYX.AX), Aurobindo Pharma (ARBN.NS) and Citron Pharma LLC as participants.
-The two executives charged in Wednesday's Justice Department filing were from Heritage.
+The lawsuit, filed in the U.S. District Court for the District of Connecticut, names Heritage Pharmaceuticals as a “ringleader” of the price manipulation, and also lists Mayne Pharma, Aurobindo Pharma and Citron Pharma as participants.
+The two executives charged in Wednesday’s Justice Department filing were from Heritage.

 According to the complaint, Heritage, Teva, Aurobindo and Citron conspired to raise prices on glyburide; Heritage, Mylan and Mayne conspired to allocate and divide the market for doxycycline.